STPA for Learning-Enabled Systems: A Survey and A New Practice: CONCLUSIONS

-In this paper, we conduct a survey of 29 papers selected from recent literature of applying STPA to LESs.
-Based on the survey results, gaps in the state-of-the-art are identified for which we propose a new method, DeepSTPA, extending STPA from the dimensions of ML development process and fine-grained functionalities of layers inside ML models.
-As demonstrated by the case study of AUVs, we conclude that DeepSTPA is more effective than STPA when applied to LESs, which can be reflected through the more comprehensive safety analysis results.
+In this paper, we conduct a survey of 31 papers selected from recent literature of applying STPA to LESs.
+Based on the survey results, gaps in the state-of-the-art are identified for which we propose a new practice, DeepSTPA, adapting STPA from the dimensions of ML development process and fine-grained functionalities of layers inside ML models.
+As demonstrated by the comparative case study on AVs, we conclude that DeepSTPA is more effective than STPA when applied to LESs, which can be reflected through the more comprehensive safety analysis results.